elfrances/snmpSubagent/README.md

 # snmpSubagent

-A minimalistic SNMP subagent that uses the NET-SNMP AgentX API
+A minimalistic SNMP subagent that uses the NET-SNMP AgentX API to implement the SUBAGENT-EXAMPLE-MIB.

 # Build